 It is very important for everyone to know what the effects of extreme heat are, who is at risk and what to do to prepare for and cope during times of extreme heat.

-See our Healthy in the Heat: A guide to coping with hot weather and extreme heat (PDF 397KB) and the Staying healthy in the heat page for more information.
+See our Do you depend on power brochure, Healthy in the Heat: A guide to coping with hot weather and extreme heat (PDF 397KB) and the Staying healthy in the heat page for more information.

 SA Health Extreme Heat Strategy